MReintop/DataEngProject_Team2/README.md

 - Lets conclude with this then.
 Everyone downvote the columns.
 Yes
 - Let's select columns with 4-5 votes.
 2-3 votes let's discuss.
 1 vote - what about them?
 0 votes leave out!

 2 week schedule.
 29.10 due (TBD)
 This will be specified on friday (22.10).

-Mariam : Airflow + postgres project.
+- Mariam : Airflow + postgres project.
 I willl try.
-Heidi : Remove duplicates.
+- Heidi : Remove duplicates.
-Mart : Mart gathers the data we keep
+- Mart : Mart gathers the data we keep
-Kertu: Uploads the data into the database.
+- Kertu: Uploads the data into the database.
-Vera: Date formatting and also help with summary of columns with python statics and unique words for tags
+- Vera: Date formatting and also help with summary of columns with python statics and unique words for tags

 ### Meeting 15.10

- An initial pipeline where data are loaded from file this is part one  (provided) and cleaned this is second :
+ An initial pipeline where data are loaded from file this is part one  (provided) and cleaned this is second:

 1. Create airflow project with postgres db.
 2. Remove duplicates while importing data.
 MEMORY IS EXPENSIVE
 3. Selecting the needed data.
 Everyone looks into what data is needed.
 But how do we gather the info about this.